-Safari 6 review
+Safari 6 full review

 Safari is Mac OS X’s (and iOS) default web browser shipped with all Macs.
 Superficially it does the same job as other web browsers (you type in URLs or search terms) and it serves up web addresses.